-All of the documents and forms referred to below are on the SHESC intranet (https://shesc.asu.edu/internal/procedures-paperwork).
-(For further information, see the "Global Health, PhD" section on the SHESC intranet (https://shesc.asu.edu/internal/curriculum) or the Graduate Academic Success Specialist.)
+All of the documents and forms referred to below are on the SHESC intranet.
+(For further information, see the "Global Health, PhD" section on the SHESC intranet or the Graduate Academic Success Advisor.)

 PHASE I (two years until receipt of MA in-passing degree)